-In a full digitized future, biopharmaceutical companies should be able to process and analyze disparate medical and RWE data to crystallize care journeys across any therapeutic areas- in minutes.
+In a full digitized future, biopharmaceutical companies should be able to process and analyze medical disparities and Real-World Evidence data to crystallize patient care journeys across any therapeutic areas – in minutes.

 However, the reality today is that the industry is just beginning to embark on its technological transformation.
 According to a Deloitte/MIT Sloan Management Review survey, only 20 percent of biopharma companies are “digitally mature” and maximizing the value from big data, data science, and analytics technology.